sneuensc/mapache/README.md

 ```

-USAGE:
+## Summary of useful commands

 ```
-## recommended workflow on a server
+#------------------------------------------
+# Get an idea of the jobs that will be executed.
+Not mandatory but very useful to spot possible mistakes in the configuration or input files

-snakemake dag --dag | dot -Tsvg > dag.svg                Visualization of the pipeline in a directed acyclic graph (DAG). snakemake -n                                             Dry run snakemake --report report.html                           Create a html report (after execution) sed -i "s/'runtime': 0.0/'runtime': 0.1/g" report.html   Correct report
+snakemake dag --dag | dot -Tpng > dag.png                Visualization of the pipeline in a directed acyclic graph (DAG). snakemake dag --rulegraph | dot -Tpng > rulegraph.svg    Visualization the interplay of the rules. snakemake -n                                             Dry run snakemake -p -n                                          Print out the commands in a dry run

+#------------------------------------------
-## recommended workflow on a cluster (e.g. wally)
+# recommended workflow on a cluster (e.g. slurm)
-snakemake dag --dag | dot -Tsvg > dag.svg                Visualization of the pipeline in a directed acyclic graph (DAG). snakemake -n 		                                 Dry run snakemake mapping --profile wally                        Run all mappings (note that the profile has to be the last argument) snakemake stats --profile wally                          Run all statistics (and all mapping steps which are required to get them... snakemake --report report.html                           Create a html report (after execution) sed -i "s/'runtime': 0.0/'runtime': 0.1/g" report.html   Correct report
+snakemake mapping --jobs 999 --profile slurm             Run all mappings and imputation (note that the profile has to be the last argument)

-## minimal set of commands to execute the workflow
+#------------------------------------------
+# recommended workflow on a single machine without a queuing system
+snakemake mapping --cores 16                            Run all mappings and imputation (assuming that you have 16 CPUs available)

+#------------------------------------------
+# Create report (after execution)

-snakemake                                                Run all (mappings & stats) snakemake --report report.html                           Create a html report (after execution) sed -i "s/'runtime': 0.0/'runtime': 0.1/g" report.html   Correct report
+snakemake --report report.html                           Create a html report sed -i "s/'runtime': 0.0/'runtime': 0.1/g" report.html   Correct report

-## commands to test if the workflow makes sense
-snakemake dag --rulegraph | dot -Tsvg > rulegraph.svg Visualization the interplay of the rules. snakemake dag --dag | dot -Tsvg > dag.svg  Visualization of the pipeline in a directed acyclic graph (DAG). snakemake -p -n                            Print out the commands
+OR
+snakemake --report report.zip                            Create a zip report; useful if you want to download the files by clicking on the HTML report

+#------------------------------------------
-## helpfull commands to controll the execution
+# Options to control the execution.
+# Visit https://snakemake.readthedocs.io/en/stable/ for full documentation

 --profile axiom                           To send it on the cluster (must be the last argument).
 -R RULE_NAME                              Force a start at at least the given rule.
 --until RULE_NAME                         Run until the given rule (included).